ODushyn/odushyn-hugo/content/about/index.md

 hidden = true
 +++

-I'm programmer, who likes investigating and creating something interesting and new.
-I'm keen on Web Technologies and like both front and back end development.
+I am a software engineer.

-Besides programming, I enjoy playing chess, table tennis, cycling, football and snowboarding.
+I mostly use Java and Javascript stacks for development.

-Find me on any link at the bottom a page.
+Besides, I enjoy playing table tennis, chess and snowboarding.

-Email me:  <wo.dushyn@gmail.com>
+Email me:  <wo.dushyn@gmail.com> or find me by clicking on any link bellow.